 About the College

-Working with our 23,000 members, we remain committed to championing the diverse and critical work of anaesthetists, and the science that underpins our work.
+Working with our combined membership of more than 24,000 Fellows and Members, we remain committed to championing the diverse and critical work of anaesthetists, and the science that underpins our work.

 Our key areas of work include: